danielpclark/rutie/README.md

 by setting the environment variable `NO_LINK_RUTIE` before the Rust code is compiled.
 This is needed to be done on the service TravisCI for example.

+#### Calling methods from other methods within the `methods!` macro doesn't work

+The way the macro is designed doesn't use the same parameter signatures you've provided and therefore it is recommended to implement any methods you want to re-use in Rust with functions outside of the `methods!` macro.
+You can simply call that new external method in the `methods!` macro when defining methods for Ruby to use.

 ## Additional Project History

 If you need some more examples of usage or the git blame history please look at the [Ruru](https://github.com/d-unseductable/ruru)